 The word doula comes from ancient Greek and means “a woman who serves.”

 Am I eligible?

-If you have less than eight weeks before your due date, please contact us and we will do everything we can to find you a doula for your birth.
+If you have less than eight weeks before your due date, please contact us and we will try our best to secure doula support for your birth.

 Becoming a Doula

 The Volunteer Doula Program holds training sessions for volunteers each Spring.
 This training session is held over a weekend (2-3 days).
 The training offered is through DONA International Birth Doula Training.

 For more details on VDP training please contact Whitney@hgahfx.ca

 Women’s Wellness Within